Wilson leads US to quarters with 93-82 win over France

+“That was just preparation and opportunity,” Charles said of her big fourth quarter.
+“Just doing what we needed.”

-SAITAMA, Japan (AP) — A’ja Wilson scored 22 points and Breanna Stewart added 17 to help the U.S. beat France 93-82 on Monday.
+A’ja Wilson scored 22 points and Breanna Stewart added 17 as the Americans (3-0) outscored France 46-30 in the paint — and finish pool play 3-0.
+Fowles made her presence felt inside, finishing with nine points, including going 5-for-5 at the free throw line.
 The win was the 52nd in a row for the U.S. dating back to the bronze medal game of the 1992 Olympics.

-The U.S. went undefeated in group play — albeit not in the dominant fashion the team is used to — and advanced to the quarterfinals.
-The Americans (3-0) haven’t lost a game in group play since women’s basketball was added to the Olympics in 1976.
+The U.S. advanced to the quarterfinals unbeaten — albeit not in the dominant fashion the team is used to.
+The Americans haven’t lost a game in group play since women’s basketball was added to the Olympics in 1976.

-“It wasn’t a must win, but we always want to win,” Stewart said.
+“It wasn’t a must win, but we always want to win,” said Stewart, who also had seven rebounds and seven assists.
 “To have that momentum going into the quarterfinals, This is where we start to peak.”

 Even with the loss, France (1-2) advanced to the quarterfinals because of point differential with the other third-place teams.
 The team had to lose by 14 points or less to advance.